Bulletin #1207, Botrytis Neck Rot in Maine Garlic

 Botrytis Neck Rot in Maine Garlic

-Steven B. Johnson, Extension Crops Specialist, and David Fuller, Extension Professional
+Developed by Steven B. Johnson, Extension Crops Specialist, and David Fuller, Extension Professional

 Botryotinia (Botrytis) porri is the fungal pathogen that causes neck rot in garlic.
 This is a relatively new pest in Maine, but because it is readily spread through the planting of infected garlic cloves, it has the potential to become a long-term problem.
 The pathogen can cause severe damage to garlic grown in backyard gardens as well as on commercial farms.